MansAsma/SaveHogwarts/README.md

     - Your score reflects the number of defeated Dementors.
 If the score reaches Max_Game_Score, Harry wins!
 # Game Demo:
 ![SaveHogwarts_GameDemo](https://github.com/MansAsma/SaveHogwarts/assets/77064769/afe6e8a3-2792-4945-a02c-0adf82ff9cff)

+If you want to try this simple game, download Release.rar folder and launch the MyQtGame.exe file within.